LionGateOS/LionGateTravels/README.txt

-TravelOrchestrator v18
+TravelOrchestrator v19
-YOU WILL see a visual change: clicking a row opens a right-side detail panel.
+YOU WILL see a visual change: editable detail panel with Save/Cancel.